HSK1873/LuxonServer-Testing/README.md

 ## Legal Disclaimer

-> Luxon Server is an independent, open-source project developed by its contributors.
+> Luxon Server is an independent, open‑source project developed by its contributors.
 It is **not** affiliated with, endorsed by, or sponsored by Exit Games GmbH or any of its subsidiaries.
 >
 > **Photon** and **Photon Realtime** are registered trademarks of Exit Games GmbH.
 All other trademarks, service marks, and trade names referenced in this project are the property of their respective owners.
 >
-> Luxon Server is designed to be protocol-compatible with the Photon Realtime client SDKs.
+> Luxon Server is designed to be protocol‑compatible with the Photon Realtime client SDKs.
 This compatibility is achieved solely through independent analysis of publicly available protocol documentation and network traffic observation.
-No proprietary code, confidential information, or reverse-engineered assets from Exit Games are included in this project.
+No proprietary code, confidential information, or reverse‑engineered assets from Exit Games are included in this project.
 >
 > Any use of the term "Photon" within this repository is for descriptive purposes only, to indicate compatibility, and does not imply any endorsement or official relationship.
 >
 > Luxon Server is NOT a competitive product, and will never intersect with the group of people that would generate Exit Games any income.
 Luxon Server intentionally lacks important features that make the Photon Server SDK useful to paying Exit Games customers (most importantly scalability and load balancing).
 >
 > If you are a representative of Exit Games and have concerns regarding this project, please contact me at tuxifan@posteo.de so I may address them promptly.